LukasJnsson/node.js-evaluation-of-authentication-methods/README.md

 <div align="center">

-**`Evaluation of the usability of passkey- and non-passkey based authentication with Node.js, Express and Web Authentication API`**
+**`Computer and Information Science: Degree Thesis (da462a) course, evaluation of the usability of passkey- and non-passkey based authentication with Node.js, Express and Web Authentication API`**

 ***`Skills`***
 <div align="center">